jamsbrisc/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Week0_IssueGitPod](https://user-images.githubusercontent.com/125226013/220479657-4a4b4766-5940-4167-b5a2-23e562dc11fc.png)

 3) Within the pricing video instructions, I found that my AWS account currently did not list "Billing" as a metric.
 I ended up going directly to the billing section under alerts.
 Once clicked, the subsequent screen was similar to the example provided by Chirag (i.e. displaying a similar "Specify metric and conditions" and Namespace "AWS/Billing").
-I was also able to specify the dollar amount threshold of $10 and create the noted alerts that shows in "All Alerts".
+I was also able to specify the dollar amount threshold of $10 and create the noted alerts that display in "All Alerts".

 ![Week0_Metrics Issue ](https://user-images.githubusercontent.com/125226013/220480201-2898d4ff-ee81-4fcd-994f-4f4e4b88450e.png)

 ![Week0_Billing Alert](https://user-images.githubusercontent.com/125226013/220480663-f93fb19a-1c21-4833-a566-f8a05b11147d.png)

-4) Finally - not as much of an issue, but a curiousity.
-I didn't have VSC so I ended up downloading the toold so I could edit and save the svg.
-I also wanted to to see if the xml was indeed the trigger to get the Momento image to work in Lucid charts.
+4) Finally - not as much of an issue, but a curiosity.
+I didn't have VSC so I ended up downloading the tool so I could edit and save the svg.
+I also wanted to see if the xml was indeed the trigger to get the Momento image to work in Lucid charts.
 I ended up editing the code purely adding the xml (w/ no other adjustments) and was unable to generate the image (still received the checkerboard).
 I then proceeded to edit the code and save according to the suggestions (1 at a time) to find that the culprit was Fill="currentColor".
 In my momento.svg version I retained all the original code with the exception of fill-current color and the image populated successfully.
-It did appear a bit pixelated - not sure if removing the other code (width/height) would correct, but that will be an item to investiagte at a later time when I am more familiar.
+It did appear a bit pixelated - not sure if removing the other code (width/height) would correct, but that will be an item to investigate at a later time when I am more familiar.

 ![Week0_Lucidsvg](https://user-images.githubusercontent.com/125226013/220481719-7bad7708-4d12-4e68-b5b0-8519b0d97909.png)